 Example: penetration rates of computers versus business intelligence systems:

-- Computers, word-processing and Internet: It is almost impossible today to operate a business in the developed world without a computer that has word-processing capabilities and is connected to the internet.
-While the penetration of those three technologies has not quite reached 100%, it is close enough to use that assumption for business planning.
+- Computers, word-processing and internet: It is almost impossible today to operate a business in the developed world without a computer that has word-processing capabilities and is connected to the internet.
+While the penetration of those three technologies has not quite reached 100%, it is close enough to use that assumption for business growth and planning.

 Case study: We have studied the factors that drive improvement in patient safety across North America, and found that it depends on provincial and state regulations.
 Based on areas where patient-safety regulations are strict, we can assume a penetration rate of 70% for our technology.